 Your Checklist for a Successful Meeting

 You’ve been tapped to organize and orchestrate an important internal meeting with senior leadership.
-What steps can you take to ensure a successful meeting?
+How do you begin to ensure a successful meeting?
 Start with this simple checklist.

 First, align with core team members on the goals of the meeting and desired outcomes.